WP-for-Church/Sermon-Manager/readme.txt

 Installation is simple:

 1. Just use the "Add New" button in Plugin section of your WordPress blog's Control panel.
-To find the plugin there, search for 'Sermon Manager'
+To find the plugin there, search for `Sermon Manager`
 2. Activate the plugin
 3. Add a sermon through the Dashboard
 4. To display the sermons on the frontend of your site, just visit the http://yourdomain.com/sermons if you have permalinks enabled or http://yourdomain.com/?post_type=wpfc_sermon if not.
-Or you can use the shortcode [sermons] in any page.
+Or you can use the shortcode `[sermons]` in any page.

 == Frequently Asked Questions ==